Which forms does camp need to fill out for my camper(s)?

 Can I visit my child during the camp day?

-Yes, SSDC has an open-door policy.
-Parents are more than welcome to visit their camper(s) while at camp.
-If you do come for an unscheduled visit, we ask that you check in with our Gate Security.
+Updated Policy beginning in 2021.
+Camp only admits parents during Visiting Week.
+At this time there are no unscheduled visits allowed.
+If you are dropping off or picking up your child at camp, we ask that you check in with our Gate Security.
 The person will take down your name, who you are visiting, the reason for the visit and then direct you immediately to the Camp Office.
 To ensure your camper’s safety, we require you to sign in at the office.
 If you are staying for a visit, a camp badge must be worn on the campgrounds.
 At the end of your visit, please return the badge to the office and sign out.
 Please note: During certain special events SSDC is closed to all visitors.

 What items do I need for camp?